-My name is JP Kinney and I am a junior at Princeton High School.
+My name is JP Kinney and I am a senior at Princeton High School.
 This is my rescue dog Miley!
-As a Helene Cody Scholar, I started Books & Barks so that I could bring some happiness to the children staying at the Princeton Hospital.
-As a child, I had to stay in the hospital many times because of a rare bone disease called Chronic Recurring Multifocal Osteomyelitis and I still need to be there for regular infusions and testing.
+As a Helene Cody Scholar, I started Books & Barks during my sophomore year in order to bring some happiness to the children staying at the Princeton Hospital.
+As a child, I had to stay in the hospital many times because of a rare bone disease and I still need to be there for regular infusions and testing.
 I also face challenges with Tourette's Syndrome.
 I hope that listening to these stories, and meeting these students and their pets, will help to put a smile on your face!

 about my project